PhABC/neuroSummerSchools/README.md

 ## [Summer School in Computational Sensory-Motor Neuroscience (DL:  April 11, 2016)](http://www.compneurosci.com/CoSMo/)
-_University of Minnesota, Minneapolis, MN, USA ~ July 31 – August 14, **2016**_
+_University of Minnesota, Minneapolis, MN, USA ~ July 30 - August 13, **2017**_

 This unique summer school focuses on computational techniques integrating the multi-disciplinary nature of sensory-motor neuroscience through combined empirical-theoretical teaching modules and makes use of databases of movement data (NSF CRCNS).
 Major breakthroughs in brain research have been achieved through computational models.
-The goal of the Summer School in Computational Sensory-Motor Neuroscience is to provide cross-disciplinary training in mathematical modelling techniques relevant to understanding brain function, dysfunction and treatment.
+The goal of the Summer School in Computational Sensory-Motor Neuroscience is to provide cross-disciplinary training in mathematical modeling techniques relevant to understanding brain function, dysfunction and treatment.
 In a unique approach bridging experimental research, clinical pathology and computer simulations, students will learn how to translate ideas and empirical findings into mathematical models.
-Students will gain a profound understanding of the brain’s working principles and diseases using advanced modelling techniques in hands-on simulations of models during tutored sessions by making use of data / model sharing.
+Students will gain a profound understanding of the brain’s working principles and diseases using advanced modeling techniques in hands-on simulations of models during tutored sessions by making use of data / model sharing.
 This summer school aims at propelling promising students into world-class researchers.

 ## [Berkeley summer course in mining and modeling of neuroscience data (DL: End April, 2016)](https://crcns.org/course)